 In an initial workshop, I asked how they each wished their practices to develop once outside the frame of the school.
 From this, there emerged a number of different “wills” or “temperaments” that I felt characterized the designers more accurately than any piece of their production.

-These temperaments became the curation structure.
+These temperaments became the curating structure.
 In KRYDSNING (crossing), projects were shown that took up conflicts of all sorts.
 RADIUS grouped works that aimed at expanding practical reach, in technique or method or technology.
 FUNDAMENTET (the foundation) showed projects that set to examine basic concepts, conditions or mechanisms, such as infrastructure, tradition, perception, construction of identity etc. VÆLD (abundance, overflow) joined work that proposed for a sensory dealing with the environment.